alexarne/DD2480-CI/README.md

 A browsable list of all previous builds can be found here (the root of the current ngrok link): https://XXXX.ngrok-free.app

+## Documentation
+Javadocs can be generated with `mvn javadoc:javadoc`.
+They will appear in the folder `target/site`.
+Open the `index.html` file in the browser to view the generated javadocs.

 ## Configuration

 Any repository which implements this CI has to provide a `test.sh` script in the root directory, which is then executed in order to test the repository.